freenas/freenas-docs/userguide/storage.rst

 configurations of shares, set **only** :guilabel:`Confirm export/disconnect` and click :guilabel:`EXPORT/DISCONNECT`.
 Do this when disconnecting the pool.
-This makes it possible to re-import the pool at a later time.

 To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
 Data on the pool is